 Believe it or not, the coastline of the United states is regularly battered by hurricanes – about five on the average – every 3 years.

-The fact of the matter is that hurricanes do bring lots of winds – some as strong as a hundred miles every hour.
+Currently, Hurricane Laura has strengthened to a category 4 hurricane and poised to hit the south Texas and Louisiana coast in the overnight hours.
+In Houston, it’s forecast to be mainly a wind event more than a rain event.
+Further east and into Louisiana, the storm surge is a concern and has been called “unsurvivable” Hurricanes do bring lots of winds – some as strong as a hundred miles every hour.
 Along with hurricanes also come water surges that reach to twenty feet in height.

-Such cyclones are extremely dangerous, therefore preparing for their onslaught especially during the months between June up until November, is a smart and practical thing to do.
+Such hurricanes are extremely dangerous, therefore preparing for their onslaught especially during the months between June up until November, is a smart and practical thing to do.

 The following are tips and advice you could do to be able to best prepare for any worst that could happen when hurricanes come.